 What does it take to achieve change?

 I genuinely believe that for humans on a mass scale to truly bring positive change to this planet, we need a financial reason.
 The good of our hearts as a mass movement only seems to extend so far.
 For a few examples, we could go in-depth talking about the move to renewable energy sources, switching to electric cars, and the reduction of plastics.
 But this page would get derailed and end up very long.

 These topics are incredibly important.
 I genuinely believe if you give people financial incentives it’s far more impactful compared to simply appealing to people’s goodwill.
 There’s over 7 billion of us on planet Earth, it’s too easy for people to simply say, “what’s the point, it won’t make a difference.”
 But with finance you have a reason.
-If it will reduce your living costs you may be more interested and more likely to change.
+If it’ll reduce your living costs you may be more interested and more likely to change.

-With that said a new category has been created on the MoneyCortex blog.
-For now, I’ve called it Doing Good.
-It’s a bit of a naff name but it’l do.
+With that said a new category has been created on MoneyCortex.
+I’ve called it Reduce Waste.
 In that category, posts will be published about things we can do that are good for the planet, but also good for our personal finances!
 This post you’re reading now is the first in the category.
 So let’s get on.

 What ways are there to reduce plastic consumption and save some cash?

 With the above-mentioned ethos in mind then.
 The main thoughts are on:

 - What ways are there to reduce plastic usage?